 Baseline sample collection

-Participants with COVID-19

-Participants in the UK with COVID-19 entering the sotrovimab comparison should have a serum sample collected after obtaining consent and prior to randomisation in which the presence of SARS-CoV-2 and immune responses against it may be tested (including anti-SARS-CoV-2 antibodies or cytokines).
-In addition, a nasal swab should be collected in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance markers) will be measured.
-Participants outside the UK do not require any baseline sample collection.

 Participants with influenza pneumonia

 Participants in the UK with influenza pneumonia should have a nasal swab collected in which the presence of influenza virus will be measured.
-Participants outside the UK do not require baseline sample collection, although if the influenza diagnosis was based on a rapid antigen test alone then a nose or throat swab will be collected for influenza PCR at a clinical laboratory (if this testing is locally available).
+Participants outside the UK do not require baseline sample collection, although if the influenza diagnosis was based on a rapid antigen test alone then a nose or throat swab will be collected for influenza PCR at a clinical laboratory (not at sites in the EU, and only if this testing is locally available).
 This swab will be collected after obtaining consent and prior to randomisation, and patients with a positive antigen test may proceed to randomisation before results of influenza PCR are available.

 Participants with community-acquired pneumonia